Adam-Lechnos/windows-enforcer/README.md

       		goto resync
       	) else (
-      		echo cannot ping NAS, either down or off the network >> %LOGFILE% echo will attempt remaining enforcecment tasks, which will fail if at least one sync has not occured >> %LOGFILE% )
+      		echo cannot ping NAS, either down or off the network >> %LOGFILE% echo will attempt remaining enforcement tasks, which will fail if at least one sync has not occurred >> %LOGFILE% )
       ) else (
       	if exist Z:\damo-net\automation\enforcement\scripts\batch\first_run_enforcement_checks.bat (
       		goto resync
       	) else (
       		*** echo Z drive mapping is incorrect.
-Unamp existing Z drive, then try again *** >> %LOGFILE% )
+Un-map existing Z drive, then try again *** >> %LOGFILE% )
       )
      ```